 Children Cry, Oh Mother Look-A Lady Angel

-You also had "Lady Angel" imitations like Yulie Brynner and Jean Noble who were controversial almost 25 years before Luna Vachon entered the picture.
+You also had "Lady Angel" imitations like Yulie Brynner and Jean Noble, who were controversial almost 25 years before Luna Vachon entered the picture.

 Women Wrestlers And The Mighty Mites

 During the Great Depression, promoters started featuring women wrestlers as a means to attract male customers.
-Their skills on the mat were minimal during this time, but women tussling and rolling around in skimpy outfits proved to be a good draw for the gates.
+Their skills on the mat were often minimal during this time, but women tussling and rolling around in skimpy outfits proved to be a good draw for the gates.

-Appearance, not ring skills, were key to success, much like many of their male counterparts of the time.
+Appearance, not ring skills, was key to success, much like many of their male counterparts of the time.
 But it was even more for women as Jack Pfefer was quoted saying, "A girl that has a swell shape, a good-lookin’ face and wants to be in pictures should foist be a ‘rastler," which appears in the book Ringside: A History of Professional Wrestling in America by Scott Beekman.

 Even though these women drew crowds, few promoters felt comfortable having them as titleholders.
-This is where Mildred Burke, a skilled wrestler found success and is credited as the first female champion of the worked era.
+This is where Mildred Burke, a skilled grappler, found success and is credited as the first female champion of the worked era.

 Their peak was during the ‘50s and into the ‘70s.
-Stars such as Sky Low, Little Beaver, Lord Littlebrook, and Little Tokyo were superb performers regardless of their diminutive size.
+Stars such as Sky Low Low, Little Beaver, Lord Littlebrook, and Little Tokyo were superb performers regardless of their diminutive size.
 Even though they were usually booked as comedic relief in the undercard, they took their roles very seriously, and the bumps suffered were just as severe as any "normal" sized wrestlers.